Following a sensational 2019, which saw unanimous decision wins over Adrien Broner and Keith Thurman, Manny Pacquiao is contemplating his next move.

 Gibbons had previously informed WBN about the chances of a lucrative second bout between ‘Money’ Mayweather and Pacquiao.

 “We would love to be able to avenge that loss,” he confirmed.
-“The Senator feels a few things happened before that fight with his shoulder and some other issues that he wasn’t really 100%.
+“The Senator feels a few things happened before, such as a fight with his shoulder and some other issues that he wasn’t really 100%.

 “It’s always out there, can it happen? – Maybe.
 Will it happen?
-We have no idea but in the meantime, the Senator is working on his legacy.
-Where he’s going in boxing.
+We have no idea, but the Senator is working on his legacy in the meantime.
+Where he’s going in boxing?

-“His world doesn’t revolve around waiting for Mayweather so he’s looking forward into next year.
-He’s going to challenge himself again with a top welterweight.
+“His world doesn’t revolve around waiting for Mayweather, so he’s looking forward to next year.
+He’s going to rechallenge himself with a top welterweight.
 Then we’ll see what plays out with the rest of the division.”

 “Until we get any indication from Floyd, we’re carrying on,” Gibbons continued.
 “We will fight whoever is presented.